Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 “Hands down the best soft surfboards ever!” – Jamie O’Brien

-The latest Skipper Quad Fin model comes upgraded with Catch Surf’s innovative fin system, delivering improved drive and speed exactly when you need it.
+The latest Skipper Quad Fin model features Catch Surf’s innovative fin system, providing extra drive and speed right when you need it, so every turn and carve feels effortless.

 Pros of this Board